Recommended age group: 5–11

 INTRODUCE THE CHALLENGE

 To get started, familiarise yourself with the ins and outs of the programme and the materials using the How To presentation to introduce other staff members to the challenge.
-Use the Launch and activity support presentations to launch the challenge with your pupils and deliver the activities below.
+Use the Class Introduction presentations (KS1/KS2 available) to launch the challenge with your pupils and deliver the activities below.

 SET A BASELINE

 Travel to Tokyo is all about improving your pupils' activity levels by encouraging them to get active with their family and peers.
 To start, create a baseline of where your pupils' activity levels are currently at, and encourage them to identify people who could support their journey towards activity, using the My Active Circle activity sheet.

 Invite pupils' families to join in the journey by giving pupils the active challenges and encouraging them to complete and log activity at home.
 Encourage pupils to explore the importance of Business Cards in Japanese culture, and use these to formally invite their family members to take part.

 CREATE a display area